 I have always been a maker of things.
 My innate sense for colour, shape and balance first found expression in painting on glass, in linoprints and collages, in assembling dioramas in cigar boxes, in sculpting with papier mâché and in weaving.

 All these creative skills were put aside when I embarked on a career in the ivory towers of university.
 However, the call to be a maker rather than a university teacher did not remain unheard.
 I integrated academic experience with creativity and started working as an exhibit designer in my birthplace Munich, Germany.

 A while ago I tried to alter some of my clothes and rediscovered my love of sewing.
 I took sewing and embroidery classes and decided to make textile art a new direction in my creative practice.
-I now work with repurposed fabric and contribute to the production of sustainable, ethical fashion and a more circular economy.
+I now work with repurposed fabric and contribute to the production of sustainable, ethical fashion and a circular economy.

 My studio is located near Coupar Angus in Perthshire and is open by appointment.
-I sell from my studio and from mid 2020 from my online shop.
+I sell from my studio and from my Perthshire Artisans shop.